google/oss-fuzz/docs/faq.md

 instead of a single fuzz target trying to cover everything.
 Think of fuzz target as a unit test, though it is much more powerful since it helps to test millions of data permutations rather than just one.

+## What if my fuzz target finds a bug not in my project, but its dependency?

+Every bug report has a stack-trace.
+It clearly shows where the crash happened.
+Thanks to that, you can quickly find a root cause and distinguish whether it is a bug in another library or it is an incorrect usage of other library API in your project.

+If your fuzzer found a bug in another project, you can CC maintainers of that project on the bug.
+They will get an access to all the information necessary to reproduce the issue.